 The class C common shares are incentive shares that are entitled to share in incremental dividends, based on specified sharing ratios, once dividends on the Company's class A common shares and class B common shares reach certain specified targets, beginning with the first target of \$0.485 per share per quarter, and the Company has an operating surplus sufficient to pay such a dividend.
 The class C common shares will not convert to class A common shares.
-At June 30, 2009, the incentive shares do not have rights to incremental dividends.
+At September 30, 2009, the incentive shares are not entitled to incremental dividends.